alexcolls/alexcolls/README.md

 ## 🧭 About

 Software engineer, systems architect, and **CTO**.
-After a decade in **quantitative finance**, I now lead engineering at the intersection of **high-performance systems, AI, and Web3** — obsessed with correctness, latency, and shipping things that hold up under real load, from trading engines to distributed AI infrastructure.
+After a decade in **quantitative finance**, I now lead engineering at the intersection of **high-performance systems, AI, and Web3**.
+Obsessed with correctness, latency, and shipping things that hold up under real load, from trading engines to distributed AI infrastructure.

 <!-- ============================================================= -->
 <!--  WHAT I DO                                                    -->